sm-augmented/hub/docs/design/0000-template.md

 ## Detailed design

-> This is the bulk of the RFC.
+> This is the bulk of the design document.

 > Explain the design in enough detail for somebody familiar to the design to understand, and for somebody familiar with the implementation to implement.
-This should get into specifics and corner-cases, and include examples of how the feature is used.
+This should get into specifics, mechanics and corner-cases, and include examples of how the feature/change/addition/etc is used.
 Any new terminology should be defined here.

+### Role

+> What is the expected role of the feature/change/addition/etc within its category (e.g. weapon, perk, class, etc) and in overall picture?

+### Stats

+> Stat tables TODO

 ## Drawbacks